Clustering with missing data: which equivalent for Rubin's rules?: Simulations

 \subsubsection{Partitions pooling}

-Table \ref{tablearimcar} summarizes results over the $\Nbsim=200$ simulations for the MCAR mechanism when $\Nbind=50$ or $200$.
-Complementary results are provided in Appendix in Tables \ref{tablearinpetitmcar}, \ref{tablearimar} and \ref{tablearinpetitmar}.
-Note that because complete case analysis does not cluster all individuals (compared to MI methods or clustering on full data), mean ARI are not reported for this method.
+Figures \ref{fig:acc_mcar} and \ref{fig:acc_mar} summarize results over the $\Nbsim=200$ simulations for both mechanisms (averages and interquartile ranges are available in Tables \ref{tablearimcar} and \ref{tablearimar} in Appendix).
+Performances for MI methods consider $\Nbtab=50$ imputed data sets, the influence of $\Nbtab$ is discussed in Section \ref{sec_nbtab}.
+Note that because complete-case analysis does not cluster all individuals (compared to MI methods or clustering on full data), the following process is applied for a fair comparison: first, complete cases are clustered using kmeans clustering.
+Then, based on their observed profile, each incomplete case is classified according to the closest centroid.
+If the data set did not contain complete cases, then a cluster would be assigned at random for each incomplete case.
+Thus, the resulting partition concerns all observations.

-The mean ARI over the $\Nbsim$ data sets is close between NMF and SAOM, whatever the configuration of the data set.
-To go further, Figure \ref{nmfvssaom} compares ARI for each data set over the various configurations with a MCAR mechanism.
-It highlights the ARI is usually higher when the contributory partitions are pooled using NMF than when they are pooled using SAOM.
-Similar results are observed under a MAR mechanism (not shown).
+For both mechanisms, the ARI over the $\Nbsim$ data sets when the contributory partitions are pooled using NMF or when they are pooled using SAOM remain generally close.
+However, both MI methods show higher ARI values with NMF pooling when the number of individuals and the proportion of missing values increase.

-Comparing single imputation ($\Nbtab=1$) and multiple imputation ($\Nbtab=50$), we observe the mean ARI is always higher using MI.
-The difference is all the more large when the percentage of missing values is large, but tends to decrease when the number of individuals increases.
-For instance, when $\tau=0.5$ and $n=50$ the mean ARI is close to 2 times higher using MI, but only 25\% higher when $\Nbind=200$.

-As expected, the mean ARI obtained by MI is close to the one obtained without missing values (Full or Full-boot) when the proportion of missing values $\tau$ equals 0.1, but the difference is larger when this proportion increases.
+As expected, the ARI obtained by MI is close to the one obtained without missing values (Full or Full-boot) when the proportion of missing values $\tau$ equals 0.1, and the difference is larger when this proportion increases.
+Furthermore, clustering after MI outperforms complete-cases analysis even if the proportion of missing values is small.
+Compared to the direct application of kmeans using the k-pod algorithm, similar ARI are observed for a MCAR mechanism, but MI outperforms under the MAR mechanism for a moderate ($\tau=0.3$) or large ($\tau=0.5$) proportion of missing values.

-A large number of individuals slightly increases the mean ARI and decreases the interquartile range in MI, while it only decreases the interquartile range when data are full.
+A large number of individuals slightly increases the ARI and decreases the interquartile range in MI, while it only decreases the interquartile range when data are full.

-Finally, the mean ARI is usually higher when data are imputed using JM-DP than FCS-RF.
+Finally, the ARI is usually higher when data are imputed using JM-DP than FCS-RF.
 It could be expected since JM-DP is based on an imputation model close to the model used for data generation, while FCS-RF is based on a non-parametric model.